Yelp/mrjob/docs/guides/configs-hadoopy-runners.rst

     :py:class:`MRJobRunner`.

 **hadoop_streaming_jar** (:option:`--hadoop-streaming-jar`)
     Path to a custom hadoop streaming jar.
-This is optional for the Hadoop runner, which will search for it in :envvar:`HADOOP_HOME`.
+This is optional for the hadoop runner, which will search for it in :envvar:`HADOOP_HOME`.
+The emr runner can take a path either local to your machine or on S3.

 **label** (:option:`--label`)
     Description of this job to use as the part of its name.
 By default, we